sudheerj/angular-interview-questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 4. ### Write a pictorial diagram of Angular architecture?
-    The main building blocks of an Angular application is shown in the below diagram
+    The main building blocks of an Angular application are shown in the diagram below:-
     ![ScreenShot](images/architecture.png)

   **[⬆ Back to Top](#table-of-contents)**

 5. ### What are the key components of Angular?
-    Angular has the below key components,
+    Angular has the key components below,
-    1. **Component:** These are the basic building blocks of angular application to control HTML views.
+    1. **Component:** These are the basic building blocks of an Angular application to control HTML views.
-    2. **Modules:** An angular module is set of angular basic building blocks like component, directives, services etc. An application is divided into logical pieces and each piece of code is called as "module" which perform a single task.
+    2. **Modules:** An Angular module is a set of angular basic building blocks like components, directives, services etc. An application is divided into logical pieces and each piece of code is called as "module" which perform a single task.
-    3. **Templates:** This represent the views of an Angular application.
+    3. **Templates:** These represent the views of an Angular application.
-    4. **Services:** It is used to create components which can be shared across the entire application.
+    4. **Services:** Are used to create components which can be shared across the entire application.
     5. **Metadata:** This can be used to add more data to an Angular class.

   **[⬆ Back to Top](#table-of-contents)**